Nicklaskiaer/ap-rustaceans-wit-attitudes-drone/README.md

-# ap-rustaceans-wit-attitudes-drone
-The repo for the drone.
+The repo for the group Rustaceans Wit Attitudes for the advanced programming project.